Netflix Financial Statements and Financial Ratios

 Netflix headquarters is located in Los Gatos, CA. The company competes in the communications services sector—specifically, the entertainment industry.
 At present, the organization employs approximately 9,400 individuals.
 Netflix’s main revenue generator is the sale of monthly subscriptions to its movie streaming services.
 A secondary revenue generator for the firm is the rental of DVDs.

 From a financial perspective, Netflix’s market capitalization is about $242 billion as of August 2021.
 Their beta is .75.
-This indicates that the company’s stock is slightly less risky as compared to the overall market.
+This indicates that the company’s stock is slightly less risky than the overall market.
 Their stock price range for the last 52 weeks has been between $458.60 to $593.29.
 In the last year, the company has not paid out dividends.
 This indicates that the firm is still in an expansionary business cycle.

 Netflix Financial Report Sources